The complexity of recognizing minimally tough graphs: Introduction

 \section{Introduction}

 All graphs considered in this paper are finite, simple and undirected.
-Let $\omega(G)$ denote the number of components and $\alpha(G)$ denote the independence number.
-For a graph $G$ and a vertex set $V \subseteq V(G)$, let $G[V]$ denote the subgraph of $G$ induced by $V$.
+Let $\omega(G)$ denote the number of components and $\alpha(G)$ denote the independence number of a graph~$G$.
+(Using $\omega(G)$ to denote the number of components may be confusing, however, most of the literature on toughness uses this notation.)
+For a graph~$G$ and a vertex set $V' \subseteq V(G)$, let $G[V']$ denote the subgraph of~$G$ induced by~$V'$.
+For a connected graph $G$, a vertex set $S \subseteq V(G)$ is called a cutset if its removal disconnects the graph.